munificent/game-programming-patterns/book/flyweight.markdown

 in order to render it, that data has to make its way over the bus from the CPU to the GPU.

-Each tree has a bunch of data associated with it:
+Each tree has a bunch of bits associated with it:

 * A mesh of polygons that define the shape of the trunk, branches, and greenery.
 * Textures for the bark and leaves.